calamares/calamares/ci/HACKING.md

 Debugging
 ---------
 Use `cDebug()` and `cLog()` from `utils/Logger.h`.
-You can pass a debug-level to either macro (1 is debugging, higher is less important).
-Use `cLog()` for warning messages.
-It is recommended to add *WARNING* as the first part of a warning message.
+You can pass a debug-level to either macro (6 is debugging, higher is less important).
+Use `cWarning()` for warning messages (equivalent to level 2) and `cError()` for errors (level 1).
+Warnings and errors will add relevant text automatically.
+See `libcalamares/utils/Logger.h` for details.

 For log messages that are continued across multiple calls to `cDebug()`, in particular listing things, conventional formatting is as follows:
 * End the first debug message with ` ..`
-* Indent following lines with `  ..`
+* Start the next debug message by outputting `Logger::SubEntry`

+For single-outputs that need to be split across multiplt lines, output `Logger::Continuation`.

 Commit Messages